timothee-haudebourg/iref/README.md

 percent encoded characters are correctly handled.
 The two IRIs `http://example.org` and `http://exa%6dple.org` **are** equivalent.

+## What is missing

+For now, this crate lacks of a proper way to compare strings in a case insensitive manner.
+As a result, the IRIs `http://example.org` and `htTp://ExAmpLe.Org` that should be equivalent are not.

 ## License

 Licensed under either of